Curriculum Learning for LLM Pretraining: An Analysis of Learning Dynamics: Curriculum Design and Scoring Details

 \item \textbf{Verb Variation (VV)}: This score measures the linguistic diversity of verbs within a sample.
 It is computed as the number of unique verbs divided by the square root of the total number of verbs:

-The square root adjustment helps ensure that the score more accurately reflects verb diversity rather than only sample length. \end{itemize} Normalizing by the number of words $N$ mitigates length bias.
-For our curricula, we sort samples in ascending AoA, ascending Frequency (Zipf), and ascending VV; this corresponds to an easy-to-hard ordering, such that higher-score samples tend to have higher sample loss (Table~\ref{tab:correlation_stats}).
+The square root adjustment reduces dependence on the total number of detected verbs. \end{itemize} Normalizing by the number of words $N$ mitigates length bias.
+For our curricula, we sort samples in ascending AoA, ascending Frequency (Zipf), and ascending VV; higher-score samples tend to have higher empirical sample loss under trained checkpoints (Table~\ref{tab:correlation_stats}).
 The linguistic features were computed using the LFTK toolkit~\citep{lee-lee-2023-lftk}, which relies on spaCy's English pipeline (en\_core\_web\_sm) and English lexical resources (Kuperman AoA; SUBTLEX Zipf).
-Because The Pile contains code, numeric tables, and non-English text, some tokens fall outside these lexical resources and receive default values in the toolkit, which can affect the extreme low-score tails.
-We find the resulting scores remain strongly correlated with sample loss across model sizes (Table~\ref{tab:correlation_stats}).
+Because The Pile contains code, numeric tables, and non-English text, some tokens fall outside these lexical resources and receive default values of 0 in the toolkit, which can affect the extreme low-score tails.
+We find the resulting scores remain strongly correlated with empirical sample loss across model sizes (Table~\ref{tab:correlation_stats}).